Web File Manager FAQ

 Why do some files display as generic file icons in thumbnail view directory listings?

-The Rumpus server is unable to generate thumbnail images on it's own, because as a daemon process it doesn't have access to graphical services of the system.
+The Rumpus server is unable to generate thumbnail images on its own, because as a daemon process it doesn't have access to graphical services of the system.
 So, when a thumbnail image needs to be generated, the Rumpus server hands the job off to the the Rumpus application, which uses OS X system services to actually create the thumbnail image JPEG.

 So, while the Rumpus application doesn't generally need to run for the server to function, this means that it does need to be running in order for thumbnails to be created any time new files are uploaded.

-There is also a difference in the system services available with which to generate thumbnails.
+There is also a difference in the system services available to generate thumbnails.
 In OS X 10.4, image processing services exist but are limited to fairly basic image file types.
 In OS X 10.5, Apple introduced QuickLook, which Rumpus takes advantage of to allow thumbnails to be created for many more file types.
 In fact, QuickLook plug-ins, installed on a Rumpus server, will be used to create thumbnails in Rumpus, so that your server's ability to display thumbnails can be extended by installing plug-ins for the file types stored on the server.

-To test to see if Rumpus is able to generate a thumbnail image of a particular file type on your server, use the "Generate Test Thumbnail" button on the Thumbnails tab of the Web Settings window.
+To test if Rumpus is able to generate a thumbnail image of a particular file type on your server, use the "Generate Test Thumbnail" button on the Thumbnails tab of the Web Settings window.
 If a suitable thumbnail image can't be created, a system update may be required (especially if you are running OS X 10.4).
 If the server is running OS X 10.5 or later, search the Web for a QuickLook plug-in for the file type in question and install it, then retest.

 Finally, note that Rumpus stores thumbnails so that it doesn't have to regenerate them every time a directory listing is served.
 If default file icons have already been created for files in certain directories, you will need to signal Rumpus to rebuild images in those folders.
 To rebuild images, log in to the Web interface under a user account set with the "Administrator" privilege, move into the directory in question, and choose "Rebuild Images" from the "Thumbnail Actions" pop-up menu.